J-CF-Leung/Study_Vault/Physics/Electromagnetism.md

 $$\frac{\cot\theta_2}{\cot\theta_1}=\frac{\epsilon_1}{\epsilon_2}$$
 - The magnitudes of $\bm{P}$ and $\bm{E}$ of a dielectric body in an external field is heavily dependent on shape

-- Dielectric phere in a uniform field:
+- Dielectric sphere in a uniform field:
 	- Uniform electric field in sphere
 	- Sphere is polarised and acts as a dipole
 	- From solving Laplace's equation and applying the appropriate boundary conditions: